Felipe1995c/Note-taker/README.md

 Fulfilling the following can add up to 10 points to your grade.
 Note that the highest grade you can achieve is still 100:

 * Application allows users to delete notes.

-## Review

-You are required to submit BOTH of the following for review:

-* The URL of the functional, deployed application.

-* The URL of the GitHub repository, with a unique name and a README describing the project.

----
-© 2024 edX Boot Camps LLC.
-Confidential and Proprietary.
-All Rights Reserved.